 You can configure Duo OTP using either the admin interface or environment variables.
 If multiple settings providers are used the settings in the admin interface will override the one in environment variables.
 Note that we recommend using the admin interface, since it is more secure.

 Using admin user interface

 Since v2.6 a user interface is provided for administrators to setup MFA providers.
 Click on “administration” in the top menu, then “multi factor authentication” on the left menu.
-You can then enable or disable the Duo provider by providing the API Hostname, the Client ID, and the Client Secret that you gathered in the previous steps.
+You can then enable or disable the Duo provider by providing the API Hostname, the Client ID and the Client Secret that you gathered in the previous steps.
 If you are running a Passbolt version below 3.11 you will also need the generated salt.
 Click “save settings” when you are done.